Page Reviewed / Updated - March 18, 2020

 South Dakota Medicaid (also called the South Dakota Medical Assistance Program or SDMA) considers multiple criteria for eligibility for the Hope Waiver.
 The following is current for 2020.

 Functional Ability - Persons 65 and older qualify if they require nursing home care.
 Persons 18-64 qualify if they have a formal designation of disabled by the Social Security Administration.

 Asset Limit - single or widowed applicants are permitted $2,000 in countable assets.
 This is typically just the cash that is available in the applicant's checking, savings, or other investment accounts.
 Married couples with one spouse living independently and one applying for long-term Medicaid are permitted higher countable assets.
-The applicant is limited to $2,000, but the non-applicant is permitted up to $126,420.
-The house in which the applicant or his or her spouse lives is not included, given it is valued under $585,000, when determining their countable assets, nor is their vehicle, provided it is in use.
+The applicant is limited to $2,000, but the non-applicant is permitted up to $128,640.
+The house in which the applicant or his or her spouse lives is not included, given the equity value is under $595,000, when determining their countable assets, nor is their vehicle, provided it is in use.